medicare medicaid texas

 However, Medicaid Waivers and Home Community-Based Services are available to a limited number of participants.
 These programs are not guaranteed.
 Read more about the three buckets below and long-term care programs in Texas.

-• Institutional / Nursing Home Medicaid is an entitlement and is provided only in nursing homes.
+• Institutional / Nursing Home Medicaid is an entitlement provided only in nursing homes.

 • Medicaid Waivers / Home and Community-Based Services: Limited number of participants.
 Provided at home, adult day care, adult foster care home, or assisted living.

-• Regular Medicaid / Aged Blind and Disabled is an entitlement and is provided at home or adult daycare.
+• Regular Medicaid / Aged Blind and Disabled entitlement is provided at home or adult daycare.

 Not sure which Medicaid program you should be applying for?
 Speak with a local Medicare agent by calling (623) 223-8884.
 You can also search for plans online.